ChurchillGardenClub/churchillgardenclub.github.io/_posts/2024-09-11-Attracting-Goldfinches.md

 <img src="/assets/images/goldfinches.jpeg">

-## Provide Year-Round Food And Shelter For Goldfinches By Adding These Trees
+## Provide Year-Round Food And Shelter For Goldfinches By Adding These Trees.

 Goldfinches are bright, beautiful birds that can be found over a lot of North America.
 If you want to see more of them in your yard, try planting these trees.